 Read In-depth About Dye penetrant Testing

-06. Eddy-Current Testing(ET)–
+06. Eddy-Current Testing(ET)

 When a moving or changing magnetic field passes through a conducting material, it induces a current in it.

-A magnet pulled across a sheet of copper or aluminium will produce irregular current flow, including whirlpools very similar to those found in the wake of a ship.
+A magnet pulled across a sheet of copper or aluminum will produce irregular current flow, including whirlpools very similar to those found in the wake of a ship.
 These turbulent and irregular electrical currents are called eddy currents.

 Though these currents are random in nature, they produce their own magnetic field which creates a dragging force between the plate and the magnet. this phenomenon is used for non-destructive inspection of non-magnetic but conductive material.

 In this technique, an alternating current (frequency ranging from a few kHz to several MHz) is sent through a coil.
 This coil is moved along the test surface.
-The current flowing through the coil induces eddy current in the test object.
+The current flowing through the coil induces an eddy current in the test object.

 These eddy currents have their own magnetic field which is picked up by a sensor probe moving along the excitor probe.
 As the probe transverses the surface cracks, etc. result in the distortion of eddy current which are reflected and displayed on the chart or cathode-ray tube screen.